This text was taken with the friendly approval from the Ancient Hebrew Research Center

-In the world, past and present, there are two major types of cultures; the Hebrew (or eastern) culture and the Greek (or western) culture.
-Both of these cultures view their surroundings, lives, and purpose in ways which would seem foreign to the other.
+In the world, past and present, there are two major types of cultures: the Hebrew (or eastern) culture and the Greek (or western) culture.
+Both of these cultures view their surroundings, lives, and purpose in ways which seem foreign to the other.
 With the exception of a few Bedouin nomadic tribes living in the Near East today, the ancient Hebrew culture has disappeared.

 Abstract vs. concrete thought

 Greek thoughts view the world through the mind (abstract thought).
 Ancient Hebrew thoughts view the world through the senses (concrete thought).